Tim Spurgeon: ARCA Menards Series West

 Spurgeon made his ARCA Menards Series debut in 2010 (then the NASCAR K&N Pro Series West) at the Utah Motorsports Campus.
 He finished 20th.
 Spurgeon returned to the series in 2012 running at Sonoma and Portland.
 In 2013, 2014, and 2015, Spurgeon ran once race each, all at Sonoma.
-His best finish was 11th, in 2013.
-In 2016, Spurgeon ran 3 races, with one coming at Sonoma and two at Utah Motorsports Campus.
-In the first race at Utah, Spurgeon got his first career top-ten finish, 8th.
-Spurgeon ran one race in 2017 at Sonoma, finishing 13th.
+His best finish was eleventh, in 2013.
+In 2016, Spurgeon ran three races, with one coming at Sonoma and two at Utah Motorsports Campus.
+In the first race at Utah, Spurgeon got his first career top-ten finish, eighth.
+Spurgeon ran one race in 2017 at Sonoma, finishing thirteenth.
 In 2018, Spurgeon ran at the Las Vegas Motor Speedway Dirt Track, his first ever oval race.
 However, he failed to finish due to an electrical issue.
-In 2019, he returned to Las Vegas and Sonoma, finishing 11th at Sonoma.
-Spurgeon ran two races in 2021 at Sonoma and Portland, finishing 15th and 6th respectively.
+In 2019, he returned to Las Vegas and Sonoma, finishing eleventh at Sonoma.
+Spurgeon ran two races in 2021 at Sonoma and Portland, finishing fifteenth and sixth respectively.
 In 2022, Spurgeon ran the season-opening race at Phoenix Raceway, his first start on a paved oval.
-He finished 19th.
+He finished nineteenth.